Covid 19 coronavirus: 6000 families line up at Texas food bank

 A food bank in Texas distributed 450 tonnes of food to 6000 families in a single day as millions across the country turn to charity organisations to avoid going hungry amid coronavirus lockdowns.

-Stunning photos show thousands of cars lined up at San Antonio's Trader's Plaza during the huge food distribution event on Thursday (US time).
+Shocking photos show thousands of cars lined up at San Antonio's Trader's Plaza during the huge food distribution event on Thursday (US time).

 Families waited hours to get vegetables, fresh fruit and other non-perishable goods that have become hard to find as panic-buying leaves shelves empty in stores.